dalbay/Node.js-Tutorials/README.md

   author:

 ### Types of Packages and Installs
-- Simple/regular dependancies are packages that contain some code that we can include in our own code. *Code upon which we build our application*.
+- **Simple/regular dependancies** are packages that contain some code that we can include in our own code. *Code upon which we build our application*.
 Our code will depend on them to work correctly.
   For example, express is a dependency.
-- Development dependencies - tools for development.
+- **Development dependencies** - tools for development.
   For example, testing tool, debugger,...

-- Install **Slugify**
+- **Slugify**
   - to make more readable URL's.
+    For example instead of */product?id=1* we could have */product/fresh-avocados* in the URL.
+  - Look up documentation for usage
   - **```npm install slugify```**
     You can see in the package.json file that our first dependency is added:
 	```JavaScript